lowlydba/sql-docs/docs/linux/sql-server-linux-setup.md

 You can perform an unattended installation in the following way:

-- Follow the initial steps in the [quick start tutorials](#platforms) to register the repositories and install SQL Server.
+- Follow the initial steps in the [quickstarts](#platforms) to register the repositories and install SQL Server.
 - When you run `mssql-conf setup`, set [environment variables](sql-server-linux-configure-environment-variables.md) and use the `-n` (no prompt) option.

 The following example configures the Developer edition of SQL Server with the **MSSQL_PID** environment variable.
 It also accepts the EULA (**ACCEPT_EULA**) and sets the SA user password (**MSSQL_SA_PASSWORD**).
 The `-n` parameter performs an unprompted installation where the configuration values are pulled from the environment variables.